emilyncosta/UNIFESP_NTM_newspecies-nf/README.md

 # camila_sao_paulo nextflow pipeline
-A pipeline for Genome Assembly, Genome Anotation and Variant Calling with quality evaluation, using .fastq files and a reference genome as input.
+A pipeline for Genome Assembly, Genome Anotation and Variant Calling with quality evaluation, using `.fastq` files and a reference genome as input.

 ## Minimal requirements (for local execution)

-* Nextflow VERSION > 20.11
+* Nextflow
-* Java 8
+* Java
 * Docker

 ## Pipeline workflow